The Health Advisers are a group of student volunteers who are committed to promoting the health and wellness of their peers.

 Become a Health Adviser

-Applications for new Health Advisers will become available in the Spring semester of 2021.
+Applications for the new cohort of Health Advisers will be available during spring semester.

 We encourage all students who are committed to promoting the health and wellness of their peers to apply, but emphasize that selection is competitive.
 Students interested in applying submit an online application and letters of reference to the Health Education Office.
 Selected applicants are invited to a group interview led by current Health Advisers where participants share their interest in the health of their peers, their ability to be collaborative and address diverse health concerns, and to share any relevant prior experience.